Alabama

 |

-Absentee ballot return envelopes must be signed by the voter and either two witnesses or notary public.
+Absentee ballot return envelopes are printed with an affidavit which must be signed by the voter and either two witnesses or notary public.
 If the witnessing of the signature and the information in the affidavit establish that the voter is entitled to vote by absentee ballot, then the election officials shall certify the findings, open each affidavit envelope, and deposit the plain envelope containing the absentee ballot into a sealed ballot box.

 |